 FICO® credit scores are broken down into various categories to understand how good or bad your credit score is:

 Exceptional: 800-850 Very Good: 740-799 Good: 670-739 Fair: 580-669 Very Poor: 300-579

 Your credit score is not stagnant, meaning there are strategies you can employ to change your score.
 Paying off debt is one of the main ways to help improve your credit score.
 Also, paying your bills on time or taking on good debt (like a mortgage).

-Learn more about how a SoFi Money® cash management account can help you spend, save, and earn cash back.
+Learn more about how the SoFi Checking and Savings® mobile banking app can help you spend, save, and earn cash back.